liuup/liuup.github.io/_pages/about.md

 <!-- Shang Liu is currently pursuing a master's degree at the [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/), where he is under the guidance of [Prof. Zhenyu Yin](https://people.ucas.ac.cn/~0012420).
 Before that, he obtained his B.S. degree from [Shenyang Aerospace University](https://www.sau.edu.cn/) in 2022. -->

-Shang Liu is a PhD student at the [University of Louisville](https://louisville.edu/), where he is under the guidance of [Dr. Zeyan Liu](https://liuzey.com/).
+Shang Liu is a 1st year PhD student at the [University of Louisville](https://louisville.edu/), where he is under the guidance of [Dr. Zeyan Liu](https://liuzey.com/).
 Before that, he obtained his M.S and B.S. degrees from the [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) in 2025 and the [Shenyang Aerospace University](https://www.sau.edu.cn/) in 2022, respectively.

 Beyond the academic research, he loves long distance hiking and running.